"

 1. Interpret and Use Body Language, Facial Expressions, and Gestures Effectively

 Remember, your words are only part of your message—your nonverbal cues do most of the heavy lifting.
-By clearly managing your posture, facial expressions, gestures, and eye contact, you project confidence, openness, and credibility.
+By managing your posture, facial expressions, gestures, and eye contact, you project confidence, openness, and credibility.
 Aligning verbal and nonverbal messages ensures clarity and authenticity.

 2. Understand the Influence of Space, Appearance, and Presence